BitCurator/bc_to_aspace_toolkit/README.md

 ## Creating local repository, project, and dataset folders

 We need the **formats.csv** and **siegfried.csv** files to complete our transfer to our ArchivesSpace instance with **bc_to_as.py**.
-Prior to running the script, we need to create a folder structure that matches our repository, project, and dataset information.
+Prior to running the script, we need to create a folder structure that exactly matches the name of our repository, the names of the projects contained within that repository, and the named datasets contained within each project.

-For this example, we will assume our ArchivesSpace instance does not contain a repository named **test_repository**.
+The script will transfer metadata for any new datasets found within this directory structure, and will create the repository and project(s) in the ArchivesSpace instance with these exact, case-sensitive names if they do not already exist.

 First, return to your home directory and create a folder corresponding to a repository name.
 For this simple example, we'll call it **test_repository**: